 To choose a bottle that will enhance and compliment the dish, consider the flavor profile.
 Is the wine light, crisp, full of citrus and melon like a Sauvignon Blanc?
 That’d be a great choice for seafood or poultry.
 The bracing acidity of the wine will work in the same fashion or a squeeze of lemon.
 Other great choices would be Pinot Gris, Pinot Grigio or an unoaked Chardonnay.

 A buttery, oak aged Chardonnay is probably a better choice for sipping than cooking.
-The toasty notes in the wine tend to linger and may overwhelm other flavors in your dish.
+The toasty notes in the wine tend to linger and may overwhelm other flavors in your dish, so it is not ideal for combining food and wine.

 2. Know your tannins